OurPraise-Vineyard/ourpraise/README.md

-# Besyng
+# OurPraise

-This repo contains the source code for Besyng, an online worship platform that helps band leaders and musicians share chords and set lists.
+This repo contains the source code for OurPraise, an online worship platform that helps band leaders and musicians share chords and set lists.

 # Develop